terryaney/KatApp/scripts/readme.md

 # Custom KatApp Directives

 Similiar to common Vue directives, the KatApp Framework provides custom directives that help rendering markup by leveraging/accessing RBLe Framework calculation results.
 The majority of the KatApp Framework directives take a 'model' coming in describing how the directive should function. [`v-ka-template`](#v-ka-template), [`v-ka-input`](#v-ka-input) and [`v-ka-input-group`](#v-ka-input-group) take a model *and* return a 'scope' object that can be used by the markup contained by the template. [`v-ka-needs-calc`](#v-ka-needs-calc) and [`v-ka-inline`](#v-ka-inline) are 'marker' directives and do not take a model or return a scope.

+- [v-ka-value](#v-ka-value) - Update element's `innerHTML` from designated RBLe Framework result.
+- [v-ka-input](#v-ka-input) - Render input template or bind existing inputs to RBLe Framework calculations.
+- [v-ka-input-group](#v-ka-input-group) - Render template representing multiple inputs of the same type and bind to RBLe Framework calculations.
+- [v-ka-navigate](#v-ka-navigate) - Configure navigation within Kaml Views to other Kaml Views in Host Environment.
+- [v-ka-template](#v-ka-template) - Render template with or without a data source; the data source can be an array rendering template content multiple times.
+- [v-ka-api](#v-ka-api) - Configure a `HTMLElement` to submit to an api endpoint on click event.
+- [v-ka-modal](#v-ka-modal) - Configure a `HTMLElement` to open up a modal dialog (containing fixed markup or seperate Kaml View) on click.
+- [v-ka-app](#v-ka-app) - Nest an instance of a seperate Kaml View within the current Kaml View (the KatApps will be isolated from each other).
+- [v-ka-table](#v-ka-table) - Render HTML tables automatically from the calculation results based on `text*` and `value*` columns.
+- [v-ka-highchart](#v-ka-highchart) - Render Highcharts chart automatically from the calculation results.
+- [v-ka-attributes](#v-ka-attributes) - Accepts a key/value space delimitted `string` of attributes and applies them to the current `HTMLElement`.
+- [v-ka-needs-calc](#v-ka-needs-calc) - Control UI state when a submission form requires a RBLe Framework calculation before user can click the 'submit' button.
+- [v-ka-inline](#v-ka-inline) - Render *raw HTML* without the need for a `HTMLElement` 'container'.

 ## v-ka-value